 There will be specific and general exclusions that apply to all sections of your policy cover.
 Please refer to your policy booklet for full details of these exclusions.

 Based on the information you provide, we will check your policy to ensure you are covered and let you know how we can help.
+We want to make claiming as easy as possible, so we look to settle all damage to fridge/freezer food claims on the first call.
+You can also make a claim quickly and easily online via our online claims hub.

+Depending on the reason that the fridge/freezer has stopped working, another section of your policy may or may not cover this.
 For example, if the fridge/freezer has simply stopped working due to its age (mechanical failure or breakdown), this will not be covered under any section of your policy.

 For more information, please read the Contents section of your policy booklet.